 You want to buy a bike huh?
 Great idea…

 But… how the hell do I get started?
 There’s so much info out there on the web.
 It’s full of different bikes and the related information.
-What’s the best price and bike type for me?
+What’s the best price and bike type for me in 2018?
 Where’s the starting point?

 Damn it, maybe I should just forget it – it’s too confusing!

 I’ve been riding for years, with mountain, hybrid and road bikes.
 I know the disadvantages on every type.
 Also advantages in different brands.
 I started to give advice to my friends and now I’m here.
 Bike reviews in this page has helped over 3,000 people choose bikes according to their likes and dislike!

 I used to mainly race, but now I’ve given that up just to teach riders how to become better at competing and racing.